alinetabatta/pix2pix-mri-artifact-prediction/README.md

 * **Texture & Quality Distribution:** Yielded an exceptionally low Kernel Inception Distance (**KID**) of **0.029**, proving outstanding image quality without assuming a parametric Gaussian feature form.

 ---

+## 🎓 Citation
+This work has been submitted to the IEEE SENSORS CONFERENCE 2026.
+The citation will be provided after the review process.